khulnasoft/BugVault/docs/user/TUTORIAL.md

 ### Verifying tokens

-If you're unsure whether any of your tokens, whether access or refresh, is still valid or not, OSIDB exposes a token-verification endpoint which will return either an HTTP 200 response with empty body if the token is valid or an HTTP 401 response with a body explaining that the token is invalid or expired.
+If you're unsure whether any of your tokens, whether access or refresh, is still valid or not, BUGVAULT exposes a token-verification endpoint which will return either an HTTP 200 response with empty body if the token is valid or an HTTP 401 response with a body explaining that the token is invalid or expired.